Learnware-LAMDA/Learnware/docs/components/learnware.rst

 ===========================

-In addition to applying ``Learnware``, ``FeatureAlignLearnware`` or ``HeteroMapAlignLearnware`` objects directly by calling their ``predict`` interface, the ``learnware`` package also provides a set of ``Reuse Methods`` for users to further customize a single or multiple learnwares, with the hope of enabling learnwares to be helpful beyond their original purposes, and eliminating the need for users to build models from scratch.
+In addition to applying ``Learnware``, ``FeatureAlignLearnware`` or ``HeteroMapAlignLearnware`` objects directly by calling their ``predict`` interface, the ``Learnware`` package also provides a set of ``Reuse Methods`` for users to further customize a single or multiple learnwares, with the hope of enabling learnwares to be helpful beyond their original purposes, and eliminating the need for users to build models from scratch.

 There are two main categories of ``Reuse Methods``: (1) direct reuse and (2) reuse based on a small amount of labeled data.